aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 5. Ensure that the min/max and valid-values are specified in the schema if they are defined in the EOS CLI.
 6. Ensure that Jinja2 templates follow all the guidelines mentioned above.
 7. Check that the template generates valid configuration and documentation, maintaining the same configuration order and indentation as EOS CLI.
-8. Check out the PR in a local IDE and run all tests to ensure functionality.
+8. Check out the PR in a local IDE using the instructions in the PR comment and run all tests to ensure functionality.
 9. Test the generated configuration through EAPI or CVP in the ATD lab.
 10. If providing code suggestions, test them locally to ensure that your proposals work as intended.
 11. Check that the molecule tests are added for the new feature.